-- Half termly meeting of all partnership SENDCos at South Hunsley School feeder primaries which includes all feeder primary schools, St Anne's Special School, the SENDCo at South Hunsley and the educational psychologist for the partnership. - Trust level support from the designated Trust SENCO - The transition process for SEND pupils begins in the summer prior to Reception with a transitional review and individual transitional arrangements are made as required. - In Y6 there is an additional Induction Day for identified pupils, which precedes the main induction day to secondary.
+- Half termly meeting of all partnership SENDCos at South Hunsley School feeder primaries which includes all feeder primary schools, St Anne's Special School, the SENDCo at South Hunsley and the educational psychologist for the partnership. - Trust level support from the Director of Inclusion and designated Trust SENCO - Trust level annual school SEND audits, carried out by the Director of Inclusion - The transition process for SEND pupils begins in the summer prior to Reception with a transitional review and individual transitional arrangements are made as required. - In Y6 there is an additional Induction Day and other informal activities arranged for identified pupils, which precedes the main induction day to secondary.
 For some pupils a series of visits may be needed to help with the adjustment to secondary school.
 Arrangements are personalised as necessary.